awslabs/deeplearning-emr/mxnet-spark/README.md

 `--bootstrap-actions` is used to install git, pillow, boto libraries.

+You can find more information about IAM roles needed to setup a EMR cluster [here](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles-creatingroles.html)

 The code snippets that we discuss below are available in [deeplearning-emr](https://github.com/awslabs/deeplearning-emr) Github repository under the `mxnet-spark` folder.
 It contains the complete code for running inference using MXNet and Spark.
-We will also discuss how to submit spark application using `spark-submit` in one of the sub-sections.
+We will also discuss how to submit spark application using `spark-submit` in one of the sub-sections below.
+The `mxnet-spark` folder contains 3 files,

+* [infer_main.py](https://github.com/awslabs/deeplearning-emr/mxnet-spark/infer_main.py) contains the code to run on the driver,
+* [utils.py](https://github.com/awslabs/deeplearning-emr/mxnet-spark/utils.py) contains a few helper methods, and
+* [mxinfer.py](https://github.com/awslabs/deeplearning-emr/mxnet-spark/mxinfer.py) contains the code to download the model files on the worker nodes, Load bytes into numpy and run prediction on a batch of images.

 ### Initialization.
 We will use [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) - Spark's Python interface, to create our application.
 A Spark application consists of a single **driver** program that runs the user's main function and one or more **executor** processes that run various tasks in parallel.